fsmosquito/fsmosquito/README.md

 The Web-based interface runs on localhost:5272 by default, thus, if you open this port in Windows Firewall, other devices on your network can connect to the name/ip of the machine and view the same interface surfaced in FsMosquito Desktop.

 TODO: Put the current computer name and port in the title bar for easy reference

+## FSMosquito MQTT Client

+Also included in this repository is a small application that transmits SimConnect datum to any MQTT Broker and is the evolution of the FsMosquitoClient repository located [here](https://github.com/fsmosquito/fsmosquitoclient)

+This client is also built and installed and used along with the FsMosquito Desktop App.
+It's located within ```C:\Users\<username>\AppData\Local\Programs\fsmosquito-desktop\resources\bin```

+If you wish to just transmit SimConnect variables to any MQTT broker, you can run this app independently of FsMosquito Desktop.

+Configuration:

+edit ```C:\Users\<username>\AppData\Local\Programs\fsmosquito-desktop\resources\bin\appsettings.json``` in a text editor and add any additional SimConnect variables to subscribe to and transmit.
+A full listing of the available variables is installed as a [help file](file:///C:/MSFS%20SDK/Documentation/04-Developer_Tools/SimConnect/SimConnect_Status_of_Simulation_Variables.html) along with the MS2020 SDK

 ### Development: